Austin-dv-Evans/Austin-dv-Evans/README.md

 - 🤔  I am currently looking for help with finding my first full time roll as a Software Engineer!

-- 💥  Fun fact: I became a father for the first time in September to my beautiful daughter Luna, she is my angel and all the drive I could ever need.

 - 📫  How to reach me: austin.dv.evans@gmail.com